telerik/maui-docs/controls/segmentedcontrol/segmentedcontrol-overview.md

 ---
 title: Overview
 page_title: .NET MAUI SegmentedControl Documentation | Overview
-description: Check our &quot;Overview&quot; documentation article for Telerik SegmentedControl for .NET MAUI control.
+description: "Try now the Telerik SegmentedControl for .NET MAUI displaying a list of horizontally aligned, mutually exclusive button options, which can be selected by the user."
 tags: segmentedcontrol for .net maui, .net maui, ui for .net maui, microsoft .net maui
 position: 0
 slug: segmentedcontrol-overview